builtbydani/Typex/README.md

 # typeX
 A companion app for Pokémon type matchups.

+DISCLAIMER: THIS PRODUCT HAS NO AFFILIATION WITH NINTENDO OR THE POKEMON COMPANY

 Built with Flutter, written in Dart.

 Try it out! live @ https://builtbydani.github.io/Typex/